crypto-org-chain/cronos-awesome/README.md

 1. Fork this repository on Github
 2. Clone your forked repository (not our original one) to your hard drive with `git clone https://github.com/{username}/cronos-awesome.git`
 3. `cd cronos-awesome`
-4. Make a copy of `MAKE_COPY.json`, rename the copy and start filling out the fields.
+4. Make a copy of `MAKE_COPY.json`, rename the copy, move it under `projects` directory and start filling out the fields.
 Please keep the content in `MAKE_COPY.json` unchanged.

 ### Fields
 1. name: `The official name of your project`